Cham, Switzerland

-Cham is a municipality in the canton of Zug in Switzerland.
+Cham (High Alemannic: Choom) is a municipality in the canton of Zug in Switzerland.

 Location

 Cham is located on the northern shore of Lake Zug, 5.5 km northwest of the cantonal capital of Zug.
 Surrounding Cham, Steinhausen is to the east, Hünenberg is to the west, Lake Zug is south, and Maschwanden and Knonau in the Canton of Zürich are to the north.
 The town has an area of 19.82 km2.
 The train station is located 418 m above sea level and the highest point in town is 468 m above sea level.

 The town is located at the mouth of the Lorze river, with two sections (Kirchbühl and Städtli) located on both sides of the river.
 Cham also includes a number of smaller villages; Enikon, Lindencham, Friesencham, Hagendorn, Rumentikon, Niederwil, Oberwil and Bibersee.

 Cham has an area, As of 2006, of 17.8 km2.
 Of this area, 63.3% is used for agricultural purposes, while 13.2% is forested.
 Of the rest of the land, 21.7% is settled (buildings or roads) and the remainder (1.8%) is non-productive (rivers, glaciers or mountains).